Hong Kong braces for weekend protests ahead of major Chinese anniversary

 HONG KONG, Sept 27 (Reuters) - Hong Kong was bracing for a weekend of unrest with pro-democracy protests likely to mount in the China-ruled territory ahead of the 70th anniversary of the founding of the People's Republic on Tuesday.

-But the biggest protests are likely to be on the Oct 1 national day, with protesters saying they plan to use the holiday to propel calls for greater democracy on the international stage and to embarrass political masters in Beijing.
+But the biggest protests are likely to be on the Oct 1 National Day, with protesters saying they plan to use the holiday to propel calls for greater democracy in the former British colony and to embarrass political masters in Beijing.

 Activists plan a mass rally from Victoria Park in the bustling Causeway Bay district to Chater Garden near government headquarters.